stewabro/brukes-wedding/README.md

 Northville, MI 48167

 ## Saturday (Bruke does marriage)
+Note: all of us are getting ready at the Hilton Garden Inn in Plymouth.
 Bridesmaids + moms + Kasie:
 | Time | Activity |
 | --- | ----------- |